akechi-haruka/APMExtensions/README.md

 * Skip Japan warning
 * Use root directory instead of App directory for launched games.
 See wiki for extra instructions.

-### APMHeadbanana
+### Bananaphone

-Replacement DLL to make APM headphone controls customizable.
+Makes APM headphone controls customizable.
+Can use native COM access or NAudio as a backend.

-By default, replacing apmHeadphoneVolume.dll with no further configuration will make the headphone volume slider in Apmv3System and emoneyUI adjust the main left/right speaker volume.

-### APMHeadbananaLink

-Allows setting the audio channels that APMHeadbanana changes.

 ### emoneyUIFixes